MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols3-getnearnamebyoffset.md

 ---
 UID: NF:dbgeng.IDebugSymbols3.GetNearNameByOffset
 title: IDebugSymbols3::GetNearNameByOffset (dbgeng.h)
 description: The GetNearNameByOffset method returns the name of a symbol that is located near the specified location.
+This method belongs to the IDebugSymbols3 interface.
 old-location: debugger\getnearnamebyoffset.htm
 tech.root: debugger
 ms.date: 05/03/2018